NeuroBack: Improving CDCL SAT Solving using Graph Neural Networks

 NeuroBack converts the SAT formula with diverse scales into a compact and more learnable graph representation, turning the problem of predicting variable phases into a binary node classification problem.
 To make the GNN model both compact and robust, NeuroBack employs a novel Graph Transformer architecture with light-weight self-attention mechanisms.
 To train the model with supervised learning, a \emph{balanced} dataset called DataBack containing 120,286 labeled formulas with diversity was created from five different sources: CNFgen~\cite{lauria2017cnfgen}, SATLIB~\cite{hoos2000satlib}, model counting competitions from 2020 to 2022~\cite{MCComp2020url,MCComp2021url,MCComp2022url}, and main and random tracks in SAT competitions from 2004 to 2021.

 To evaluate the effectiveness of our approach, NeuroBack is incorporated into a state-of-the-art CDCL SAT solver called \texttt{Kissat}~\cite{BiereFleury-SAT-Competition-2022-solvers}, resulting in a new solver called \texttt{NeuroBack-Kissat}.
-The experimental results on all SAT problems from SATCOMP-2022~\cite{SATComp2022} show that NeuroBack allows \texttt{Kissat} to solve 5.2\% more problems.
-Furthermore, it enhances the solving efficiency in time for 14\% problems, leading to an average time saving of 117 seconds per problem.
+The experimental results on all SAT problems from SATCOMP-2022~\cite{SATComp2022} and SATCOMP-2023~\cite{SATComp2023} show that NeuroBack allows \texttt{Kissat} to solve up to 5.2\% and 7.4\% more problems, respectively.
 The experiments thus demonstrate that NeuroBack is a practical neural approach to improving CDCL SAT solvers.
-The contributions of our paper are: \begin{itemize}[leftmargin=0.4cm] \item \textbf{Approach.} To our knowledge, NeuroBack presents the first practical neural approach to make the CDCL SAT solving more effective, without requiring any GPU resource during its application. \item \textbf{Dataset.} A new dataset DataBack containing 120,286 data samples is created for backbone phase classification.
-DataBack will be publicly available upon the paper acceptance. \item \textbf{Implementation.} NeuroBack is incorporated into a state-of-the-art SAT solver, \texttt{Kissat}.
-The source code of NeuroBack model and \texttt{NeuroBack-Kissat} will be publicly available upon the paper acceptance. \end{itemize}
+The contributions of our paper are: \\ \textbf{1.
+Approach.} To our knowledge, NeuroBack presents the first practical neural approach to make the CDCL SAT solving more effective, without requiring any GPU resource during its application. \\ \textbf{2.
+Dataset.} A new dataset DataBack containing 120,286 data samples is created for backbone phase classification.
+DataBack is publicly available at \url{https://huggingface.co/datasets/neuroback/DataBack} \\ \textbf{3.
+Implementation.} NeuroBack is incorporated into a state-of-the-art SAT solver, \texttt{Kissat}.
+The source code of NeuroBack model and \texttt{NeuroBack-Kissat} is publicly available at \url{https://github.com/wenxiwang/neuroback}.

 \Section{Background} This section introduces the SAT problem, CDCL algorithm, phase selection heuristics in CDCL solvers, and basics of GNN and Graph Transformer.

 \paragraph{Preliminaries of SAT} In SAT, a propositional logic formula $\phi$ is usually encoded in Conjunctive Normal Form (CNF), which is a conjunction ($\wedge$) of \emph{clauses}.
 Each clause is a disjunction ($\vee$) of \emph{literals}.
 A literal is either a variable $v$, or its complement $\neg v$.
 Each variable can be assigned a logical phase, $1$ (true) or $0$ (false).
 A CNF formula has a satisfying assignment if and only if every clause has at least one true literal.
 For example, a CNF formula $ \phi = (v_1 \vee \neg v_2) \wedge (v_2 \vee v_3) \wedge v_2$ consists of three clauses $v_1 \vee \neg v_2$, $v_2 \vee v_3$ and $v_2$; four literals $v_1$, $\neg v_2$, $v_2$ and $v_3$; and three variables $v_1$, $v_2$, and $v_3$.
 One satisfying assignment of $\phi$ is $v_1 = 1$, $v_2 = 1$, $v_3 = 0$.
 The goal of a SAT solver is to check if a formula $\phi$ is sat or unsat.
 A \emph{complete} solver either outputs a satisfying assignment for $\phi$, or proves that no such assignment exists.